-- 1. A candidate must pass in two heads of passing i.e. theory and practical separately at the same time. - 2.
-In the theory exam, the candidate must obtain 50 % of the total marks to pass theory exam irrespective of the internal marks.
+- 5.1.
+A candidate must pass in two heads of passing i.e. theory and practical separately at the same time. - 5.2.
+In the theory exam, the candidate must obtain 50 % of the total marks to pass theory exam irrespective of the internal marks. - 5.3.
+A candidate must obtain 50 % marks aggregate internal and external to pass in the respective course [subject].

-- 3. In practical exam, the candidate must obtain 50% of total marks to pass practical exam irrespective of the internal marks. - 4.
-A candidate must obtain 50 % marks in internal to pass in the respective course [subject].
+- 5.4.
+In practical exam, the candidate must obtain 50% of total marks to pass practical exam irrespective of the internal marks. - 5.5 A candidate must obtain 50 % marks aggregate internal and external to pass in the respective course [subject].